 Even if not a pro, by practicing proper tennis nutrition as described above, one will feel better, look better and play better.
 The right foods and beverages in proper amounts are a win-win-win for any tennis player of any age.

 Tennis Nutrition – What to Eat?

-An ideal tennis nutrition lunch to consume about 3-4 hours before a match: Grilled chicken sandwich, crackers, apple, skim milk, sports drink.
-For a pre-game snack, to be consumed about 1-2 hours before the big match, eat: fruit yogurt or a banana, water, energy bar, 20 oz. of sports drink.
+An ideal tennis nutrition lunch to consume about 3-4 hours before a match is: Grilled chicken sandwich, crackers, apple, skim milk, and sports drink.
+For a pre-game snack, to be consumed about 1-2 hours before the big match, eat: fruit yogurt or a banana, water, an energy bar, 20 oz. of sports drinks.

 Tennis Nutrition Guideline

 Here’s a good post-match meal to celebrate the latest win.
 If the Italian doesn’t float the boat, go Chinese.